particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 An OAuth client generally represents an application, like a native iOS application running on an iPhone or a web app running in a browser.
-As part of the setup process for your product, you will need to create one or more OAuth clients for your organization.
+As part of the setup process for your product, you will need to create one or more OAuth clients for your product.

-Your organization's OAuth client will be needed when hitting the Particle API to perform actions that only your organization's team members or applications should be able to perform.
-An example of this is creating a customer that belongs to your organization via the Particle API.
-Only those with a valid OAuth client will be able to perform this action, protecting your organization from fake or erroneous new customer accounts.
+Your product's OAuth client will be needed when hitting the Particle API to perform actions that only your product's team members or applications should be able to perform.
+An example of this is creating a customer that belongs to your product via the Particle API.
+Only those with a valid OAuth client will be able to perform this action, protecting your product from fake or erroneous new customer accounts.

 ![Create OAuth Client](/assets/images/create-oauth-client.png)